Reckoning with Power

 "David Fitch has never been a shrinking violet, instead boldly going after the many idols of our age while pressing toward an account of Christian discipleship that makes the qualifier 'radical' redundant.
 Here he takes on power using his voice to show how our many accommodations to worldly power go hand-in-hand with accepting power on the world's terms.
 He calls us instead to Christ's power as the church's first and final reckoning with worldly power.
 Powerful!"

-Jonathan Tran, professor of theology in great texts, Baylor University; author of Asian Americans and the Spirit of Racial Capitalism
+Jonathan Tran, associate professor of theology in great texts, Baylor University; author of Asian Americans and the Spirit of Racial Capitalism

 "We all need power to be able to negotiate the challenges of our collective life.
 The question is whether the power we actually use is in fact theologically legitimate or not.
 In this prophetic book on what is clearly a pressing issue in our time, David Fitch criticizes the American church's latent cultural Christianity for its ties to ungodly forms of power.
 A much-needed corrective."